 Media Type: Organization/Foundation

 Traffic/Popularity: Medium Traffic

 The BioLogos Foundation is a Christian advocacy group established by Francis Collins in 2007.
 BioLogos aims to contribute to the discussion on the relationship between science and religion and emphasize compatibility between science and the Christian faith.

 Funded by / Ownership

-The BioLogos Foundation is an nonprofit funded through donations.
+The BioLogos Foundation is a nonprofit funded through donations.

 Analysis / Bias

-The foundation promotes theistic evolution, which regard religious teachings about God as compatible with modern scientific understanding about biological evolution.
-Theistic evolution is not in itself a scientific theory, but a range of views about how the science of general evolution relates to religious beliefs in contrast to special creation views.
-In general, Biologos does support the theory of evolution which would classify this website as pro-science.
+The foundation promotes theistic evolution, which regards religious teachings about god as compatible with modern scientific understanding of biological evolution.
+Theistic evolution is not a scientific theory but a range of views about how the science of general evolution relates to religious beliefs in contrast to special creation views.
+In general, Biologos does support the theory of evolution, which would classify this website as pro-science.
 However, they ascribe evolution to the hand and workings of God, which is not known or provable.